Writer's block: Causes

 Writer's block may have several causes.
 Some are creative problems that originate within an author's work itself.
 A writer may run out of inspiration or be distracted by other events.
 The writer Elizabeth Gilbert, reflecting on her post-bestseller prospects, proposed that such pressure might be released by interpreting creative writers as "having" genius rather than "being" a genius.

 A fictional example can be found in George Orwell's novel Keep the Aspidistra Flying, in which the protagonist Gordon Comstock struggles in vain to complete an epic poem describing a day in London: "It was too big for him, that was the truth.
 It had never really progressed, it had simply fallen apart into a series of fragments."

+While some may think that writers block applies to only writing assignments and can only affect people in writing classes, the problem extends out of that consensus.
+Writer's block is more of a classification than a "writing specific" problem.
+To expand on this thought, the problem of writer's block is when someone feels confined and overwhelmed on a topic.
+This sense of overstimulation blocks our creativity receptors in the brain, causing the sense of feeling blocked.
+This being said, "writer's block" does not just have an effect on pen to paper, it can delay the thinking process for any kind of work or assignment resulting in a poor outcome.

 Physiological and neurological basis

 Physiological and neurological bases of writer's block have been suggested.
 Under stress, a human brain will "shift control from the cerebral cortex to the limbic system".
 The limbic system is associated with the instinctual processes, such as "fight or flight" response; and behavior that is based on "deeply engrained training".
 The limited input from the cerebral cortex hinders a person's creative processes, which is replaced by the behaviors associated with the limbic system.
 The person is often unaware of the change, which may lead them to believe they are creatively "blocked".

 In her 2004 book The Midnight Disease: The Drive to Write, Writer's Block, and the Creative Brain, the writer and neurologist Alice W. Flaherty has argued that literary creativity is a function of specific areas of the brain, and that block may be the result of brain activity being disrupted in those areas.
 Flaherty suggested in her writing that there are many diseases that may impact one's ability to write.
 One of which she refers to is hypergraphia, or the intensive desire to write.
 She points out that in this condition, the patient's temporal lobe is afflicted, usually by damage, and it may be the same changes in this area of the brain that can contribute to writer's-blocking behaviors.
 Not to be confused with writer's block, agraphia is a neurological disorder caused by trauma or stroke causing difficulty in communicating through writing.
 Agraphia cannot be treated directly, but it is possible to relearn certain writing abilities.